parsanoori/ca-project-mips/readme.md

 ## What are the advantages and disadvantages of the `system-verilog`?

 It's definitely easier to code using `system-verilog`, *but* it is not fully supported by `iverilog` compiler.
-Hence if you want to use `iverilog` as you tool in this project, you have to chnage the given code to `verilog`.
+Hence if you want to use `iverilog` as you tool in this project, you have to change the given code to `verilog`.

 ## What has to be payed attention to?